DethByte64/BashLib/README.md

-BashLib is a Bash Source file that contains many different functions that can be used in various ways some of these are for strings, numbers, randoms and networking.
+BashLib is a Bash Source file that contains many different functions that can be used in various ways some of these are for strings, cursor movements, numbers, randoms and networking.
 There are a total of 47 functions.
 For a full list of functions, Run this command.
 ```bash